Optimizing loops

 my_gc_3

-etc, then this is how our main()
+etc, then this is what our main()

 would look like: